BiodiversityDataScienceCorp/2024_Group2/README.md

 ### Antonio:

-My favorite animal is the Pacific treefrog.
+My favorite animal is the Pacific Treefrog.
 (Pseudacris Regilla) I grew up around a pond in rural Washington where during the summer, I would constantly hear hundreds or thousands of them making their noise.
 Which I have grown to love.

 ### Mairin: